OpenCubicChunks/javaheaders/README.md

 ![image](https://user-images.githubusercontent.com/16853282/184933210-84762efa-96a1-4456-9c3c-9210a0fed5f6.png)

+## Why would I ever use this?

+The use-case of this is where a project has a dependency which it does not control, and which it wants to support multiple versions of.

+For example [the CubicChunks2 project](https://github.com/OpenCubicChunks/CubicChunks2) depends on Minecraft, and wants to support as many versions as possible.

+It has a `CubicChunksCore` (Core) subproject which is entirely separated from Minecraft.
+Core defines an API it expects to work, which CubicChunks2 implements for each Minecraft version it supports.

 ## Example case: project `A` depends on project `B`

-`B` defines the API it requires using the `io.github.opencubicchunks.javaheaders.api.Header` annotation like so: (`B` may define as many such classes or interfaces as it likes)
+`B` defines the API it requires using the `io.github.opencubicchunks.javaheaders.api.Header` annotation (from [javaheaders-api](https://github.com/OpenCubicChunks/javaheaders)) like so: (`B` may define as many such classes or interfaces as it likes)
 ```java
 @Header